Verdicts

 Last updated Apr 2026What to Know About Bitcoin Taxes

-The IRS treats Bitcoin as property, not currency.
-Every sale or exchange is a taxable event requiring a gain/loss calculation based on your cost basis.
-This includes selling BTC for dollars, using BTC to buy something, and trading BTC for another asset.
+Here is the thing that trips people up: the IRS treats Bitcoin as property, not currency.
+That means every sale or exchange is a taxable event - a moment where a gain or loss has to be calculated from your cost basis (what you originally paid, used to figure your gain).
+For you, that covers selling BTC for dollars, using BTC to buy something, and trading BTC for another asset.
 Mining income and staking rewards are taxed as ordinary income at the time of receipt.
+It is a lot to track by hand, which is exactly the job good software takes off your plate.

-Your cost basis is what you paid for each Bitcoin.
-When you sell, the gain or loss depends on which coins you're treating as sold - FIFO (first in, first out) is the IRS default, but HIFO (highest in, first out) can minimize taxable gains.
-Tax software handles these calculations automatically, but you need to be consistent year to year.
+Your cost basis is simply what you paid for each Bitcoin.
+When you sell, your gain or loss depends on which coins you count as sold - FIFO (first in, first out, meaning your oldest coins are treated as sold first) is the IRS default, while HIFO (highest in, first out, your most expensive coins first) can reduce your taxable gain.
+The good news for you: tax software runs these calculations automatically, so you just pick a method and stay consistent year to year.

 On-chain and Lightning complexity